Burningstone91/smart-home-setup/README.md

 You can [customize](https://www.home-assistant.io/docs/configuration/customizing-devices/) entities through the UI or through YAML.
 For lots of entites, especially similar entities, it's way easier and faster to do this through customization  in YAML.
 I use this for setting a friendly_name, icon, device_class and entity_picture where applicable.

-Here's my customization section for all entities that are part of the presence detection setup.
+Here's an example from the customization section for some entities that are part of the presence detection setup.
 I put this in the package persons.yaml:

 ```yaml
 homeassistant: